rossgodwin/rossgodwin.com/articles/_notes/elements-styling-test.md

 #### Quote Example

 {% capture _quote %}
-	<p class="mb-2">You might not think that programmers are artists, but programming is an extremely creative profession.
-It's logic-based creativity.</p>
+	You might not think that programmers are artists, but programming is an extremely creative profession.
+It's logic-based creativity.
-<footer class="blockquote-footer">John Romero</footer>
 {% endcapture %}
-{% include quote.html content=_quote %}
+{% include quote.html quote=_quote quote_by="John Romero" %}

 #### Embed a Tweet